 "We as mammographers have a great responsibility to the women we image to make a scary, uncomfortable experience one they will return for.
-After over 10 years of being a fulltime mammographer, I still find mammography interesting and technically challenging.
+After over 10 years of being a full-time mammographer, I still find mammography interesting and technically challenging.

 "I have always enjoyed teaching, and opted to do a Clinical Supervision course as part of my Postgraduate Certificate in Health Sciences (Mammography) at the University of Auckland.
-In 2017, I followed this with a Postgraduate Certificate in Clinical Education!
+In 2017, I followed this with a Postgraduate Certificate in Clinical Education.

-"Three years ago I became a Clinical Supervisor for BreastScreen Aotearoa, and I find this role very interesting as I watch my student grow and develop, much like watching a baby bird leave the nest!
-I enjoy establishing a relationship with my student, helping them develop the confidence to seek feedback and become more reflective in their practice.
-It's very fulfilling knowing that you have contributed to teaching someone a skill to use throughout their career."
+"Three years ago I became a clinical supervisor for BreastScreen Aotearoa.
+I find this role very interesting as I get to watch my students grow and develop much like watching baby birds leave the nest!
+I enjoy establishing a relationship with my students, helping them develop the confidence to seek feedback and become more reflective in their practice.
+It's very fulfilling knowing that you have contributed to teaching someone a skill they can use throughout their career."